zangarmarsh/inplainsight/README.md

 or [WebsiteCredential](core/inplainsight/secrets/website/) if you need an example of implementation.

 When defining a new model you'll also need to specify a custom `secrets.MagicNumber`.
-Please keep in mind that value 0x00 is reserved.
+Please keep in mind that value 0x00 and 0x03 are reserved.

 In the end, [register](core/inplainsight/secrets/website/website_credentials.go#L20) it in an init function to make it globally available:
 ```golang